 Employment agreements in Brazil are usually for an indefinite term.
 As per the Labour Code, fixed-term employment agreements are only allowed: (a) for up to two years when: (1) the temporary nature of the service justifies a pre-established term, or (2) the business activities have a temporary nature; (b) during an initial 90-day probation employment period, after which the employment agreement will become for an indefinite term.

 The fixed-term agreement will become an indefinite term employment agreement, if the agreement: (a) is for a fixed term, but the reason to justify it is not one of the reasons allowed by law; (b) does not have a clause mentioning the term and the legal justification for such term; (c) is extended more than once; (d) the maximum term is not observed; (e) the renewal is not agreed by the parties in writing; or (f) if successive fixed-term employment agreements are used without observing the 6-month break.

-The trial period, also called “probation period”, may be established for a period up to 90 days and may be renewed once if the limit of 90 days is observed, e.g., 45 days renewable for 45 days, 30 days extendable for 60 days.
+The trial period, also called “probation period”, may be established for a period up to 90 days and may be renewed once if the limit of 90 days is observed, e.g., 45 days renewable for 45 days, or 30 days renewable for 60 days.